explainers-by-googlers/cross-origin-storage/README.md

 ### Handling of eviction

-Browsers should likely treat files in COS under the same conditions as if they were `'persistent'` as per the [Storage Living Standard](https://storage.spec.whatwg.org/#persistence).
+Under critical storage pressure, user agents could offer a dialog that invites the user to manually free up storage.
+The user agent could also delete files automatically based on, for example, a least recently used approach.

-User agents are envisioned to offer browser settings UI for the user to see what files are stored in COS and what origins have least recently used each file.
-The user can then choose to delete files from COS using the UI.
+User agents are further envisioned to offer user agent settings UI for the user to see what files are stored in COS and what origins have (least) recently used each file.
+The user can then choose to delete files from COS using this UI.

-Under critical storage pressure, user agents could offer a manual dialog that invites the user to manually free up storage.

 When the user clears site data, all usage information associated with the origin should be removed from files in COS.
 If a file in COS, after the removal of usage information, is deemed unused, the user agent may delete it from COS.

 ### Manual COS management

-If a user already has manually downloaded a file like a large AI model, should the browser offer a way to let the user put the file in COS?
+If a user already has manually downloaded a file like a large AI model, should the user agent offer a way to let the user put the file in COS?
 This could just be an affordance provided by the user agent.

 ## Considered alternatives